In this article, I’m exposing the truth about the state of client loyalty and retention in our...

 Rethink Discounting: Unlock the Power of Rewards to Build Client Loyalty

 If you’re running a veterinary practice, you’ve probably tried discounts to attract clients—whether it’s senior discounts, military discounts, or dental discounts.
-While that can seem like a great way to bring in business, there’s a better strategy out there that doesn’t involve cutting into your profits and has 12 years of history in the veterinary industry: rewards.
-By the time you are done with this article, I will show you an exact roadmap to recover 70% of discount losses in year one, and produce long term loyalty at the same time.
+While that can seem like a great way to bring in business, there’s a better strategy out there that doesn’t involve cutting into your profits and has over 12 years of history in the veterinary industry: rewards.
+By the time you’re done with this article, I’ll show you an exact roadmap to recover 37% of discount losses in year one and produce long-term loyalty at the same time.

 Why Discounts Hurt More Than Help

 Let’s be real—discounts might get clients through the door, but they’re a 100% immediate loss.
 Every time you discount your services, you’re just taking money out of your pocket.
 For example, if you offer 10% off on a $300 service, you’re giving away $30 with no guarantee the client will come back.
-There are wellness plans out there now where practices give away 10% on ALL services outside of what is converted in the plan.
+Many practices, including wellness plans, offer 10% on all services outside the plan.
 Ouch, right?

 Rewards: A Smarter Move

 Instead of handing out discounts, why not offer rewards?
 Unlike discounts, rewards are soft dollars—meaning they aren’t immediately cutting into your revenue.
-In fact, in the first year, roughly 30% of rewards get redeemed in the vet world (we tracked this metric our first couple years in the industry), so you’re keeping most of your earnings.
-Over time, that rate climbs to about 70%, but by then, your clients are more loyal and more likely to keep coming back.
-If you have that wrapped in a membership, you are also collecting membership revenue.
+On average, 62.82% of rewards get redeemed in the vet world in the first year, according to recent data from five veterinary practices.
+This means that you're keeping over 37% of what you would have lost by offering discounts.
+Over time, the redemption rate climbs to around 70%, but by then, your clients are more loyal and likely to keep coming back.
+And if you have that wrapped in a membership, you are also collecting membership revenue.

 How Discounts Eat Away at Your Business